 - Borrower makes late repayments or defaults on loans

-- Contributions not covered by the Financial Services Compensation Scheme
+- Losses not covered by the Financial Services Compensation Scheme

 - Early withdrawal can affect rates

-- You could lose part of all of your investment if your losses are not covered by provision funds.
+- You could lose all or part of your investment if your losses are not covered by provision funds subject to availability of funds.
+Provision Fund Policy

-It is also noticed that whilst you have the option to withdraw your money at any time, this can affect the final rate of interest that you earn and maximum interest is usually available if you keep your money locked in for the full period e.g 12 months.
+Whilst you have the option to withdraw your money at any time, this can affect the final rate of interest that you earn and maximum interest is usually available if you keep your money locked in for the full period e.g 12 months.
+The withdrawal process may take some time to complete.
+You start receiving the investment back once the lent-out investments are completed, transferred to another lender or purchased by the provisional fund.

 What protection is there for peer-to-peer lending?